GateHouseMedia/Chinese-Imports/README.md

 1. **Data Acquisition.**

-The data is obtained from the "[U.S. Census Bureau](https://usatrade.census.gov/)."
+The data is obtained from the [U.S. Census Bureau](https://usatrade.census.gov/).
 - choose HTS code and Imports for the type of data
 - Select all commodities with 10-digit HTS code
 - Choose China for country